-This post describes the process that I followed to install Hortontworks HDP 3.1.0 on a cluster with three VMWare virtual Hosts.
-This process followes three major steps: 1) set up the cluster environemnt; 2) set up a local repository for both Ambari and HDP stacks; 3) install HDP stacks through Ambari server.
-You can follow this process to install other versions, you can check product versions through Hortonworks support matrix: https://supportmatrix.hortonworks.com/
+This post describes the process of installing Hortontworks HDP 3.1.0 on a cluster of three VMWare virtual machines.
+The process includes four major steps: 1) set up the cluster environemnt; 2) set up a local repository for both Ambari and HDP stacks; 3) Install Ambari server and agent; 4) install, configure and deploy the cluster.
+You can follow this process to install other versions.
+Please check product versions through Hortonworks support matrix: https://supportmatrix.hortonworks.com/

 Table of Content